 Equity-Focused Leadership: What Does it Look Like in Action?

 As a New Leaders alum and former school administrator of 11 years, I coach school leaders to advance equity and excellence in their schools.
 Working together, we identify and discuss evidence of how equity plays out in their day-to-day leadership actions.
-Our goal is to turn theory into practice.
+Our goal is to turn theory into practice and advance student success.

-School leaders who are serious about equity are continuously learning and pushing themselves to grow into better, more effective change agents.
+School and district leaders who are serious about educational equity are continuously learning and pushing themselves to grow into better, more effective change agents.
 Here are five equity-driven leadership actions that I’ve seen work.
 You can implement them in your school today.

 1. Promote a mindset in all members of their team that all children can learn at exceedingly high levels

-An equity-focused leader intent on building mindsets goes beyond professing: "ALL children can learn."
-They collect and review lesson plans with an eye on historically underserved student populations, such as students in Special Education or those who are English Language Learners.
+A school leader intent on building mindsets goes beyond professing: "ALL children can learn."
+Effective leaders collect and review lesson plans with an eye on historically underserved student populations, such as students in Special Education or those who are English Language Learners.
 Leaders who ensure lessons are aimed at supporting and reaching these groups know how critical it is that all lesson plans are not only based on core content standards, but reflect the intellectual depth that students deserve.
 Equity-focused leaders know that these populations need specialized instruction that address their unique needs as well as consistent and daily access to grade-level work that is engaging and meaningful.
+This kind of equity work fuels student achievement.

 2. Create an inclusive environment that allows all faculty, staff, parents, and students to feel safe, valued, cared for, and seen